Wedrix/watchtower/README.md

 - Doctrine entity class base names must be unique across the application.
 Do not use both `App\Catalog\Product` and `App\Shop\Product` in the same Watchtower schema.
 - Composite association keys are supported only to one level of nesting.
 - Avoid custom aliases or parameter names that start with `__root`, `__parent`, or `__primary`.
-- A nested filter or ordering plugin may be applied to a batched query for several parents.
-Avoid baking one concrete `$node->parentId()` into the query unless the predicate is still correct for every parent in the batch.
+- For nested filters and orderings, avoid constraining the query to one concrete `$node->parentId()` unless the predicate is correct for every parent being resolved.

 ## Development